 Initially developed as a tool for the detection of large-scale bioterrorism, the field of syndromic surveillance has greatly expanded in the past twenty years.11 258 of the systems in our database analyze syndromic data and Figure 7 shows a significant increase in the proportion of biosurveillance systems analyzing syndromic surveillance from 1980 to the present.

 The advent, adoption, and distribution of Internet access is likely a contributing factor to the expansion of syndromic surveillance because the Internet has made it easier to collect, share, and analyze the data that are used for syndromic surveillance.
-Most disease surveillance systems are disease specific; 2 however, this trend could be changing as more syndromic surveillance systems focus on the Internet.
-Additionally, the Internet has created new types of syndromic data like social media, search query, and website access log data and the availability of data has made syndromic surveillance much easier to implement.
-4,21,22
+Most disease surveillance systems are disease specific; 2 however, this trend could be changing as more syndromic surveillance systems focus on information communicated by people over the Internet and is stored and available for rapid analysis.
+Additionally, the Internet has made new types of syndromic data like social media, search query, and website access log data publicly available and of these data have made syndromic surveillance easier to implement.
+4,21,22 However, the value of these data and their impact on public health has yet to be quantified and determined.

 Geographic Analysis